Bloc/jottly-checkpoints/16-styling-the-testimonials-and-call-to-action-sections.md

 +}
 ```

-Rounded images for avatars are all the rage, so to do this, we used a little CSS magic.
+Rounded images for avatars are all the rage, so to do this we used a little CSS magic.
 Within our avatar class, we targeted the image and provided a border radius of 50%.
-In order to line up the text next to the avatar, we displayed these images inline and floated them to the left.
+To align the text with the avatar, we displayed these images inline and floated them to the left.

 For the name next to the avatar, we'll assign a paragraph tag with a new font color and weight.
 This will center the text vertically with the avatar.
 We'll also provide some padding to the top of the text to push it down a bit: